nadyacamila/Predicting-Heart-Disease-Risk-Using-Machine-Learning/README.md

 - Function: Users input health data via sliders/dropdowns that return heart disease risk prediction.
 - Use Case: Doctor decision support, self-assessment, rural health checks.

+# Conclusion & Recommendation
+In conclusion, this project demonstrates that machine learning **can work together with healthcare data and reinforce early heart disease detection**.
+The models developed can be integrated with more advanced systems, and the interactive tool shows how data products can support both doctors and patients.
+However, before being used in the real world, the system needs to be **tested on larger, more diverse datasets and medically validated to ensure it is safe and effective.
+**